ohmjet/ohmjet/README.md

 - 💞️ We're looking to collaborate on Electic Vehicle Charging Stations infrastracture and community.
 OhmJet focused on Residential charging stations and open to collobarations with hardware manufacturers.
 - 📫 If you have any questions or you woudl like to help us develop and raise our project please reach me out via enaul ohmjetdotcom@gmail.com

+What is OhmJet and Why our founder used this two amazing words: Ohm and Jet

 <!---
 ohmjet/ohmjet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.